The

 a spectacular, truly live midi-based show that played at many raves and

-club nights around the UK.
 The huge success of Abduction encouraged a follow-up

 release of more new material on the Lost in Time EP also released in 1993.